|Nutrition Facts (per serving)|

 Place 1½ tablespoons of the mango mix in the middle of each pastry square.

-Brush the edges of each pastry square with the beaten egg, then fold it over to form a triangle, enclosing the mango mix.
+Brush the edges of each pastry square with the egg wash, then fold it over to form a triangle, enclosing the mango mix.

 Place the turnovers in the preheated oven after 30 minutes of refrigeration.
 Bake them for 25 to 30 minutes.
 They should turn a light gold color.